-All relationships require love, nurturing and efforts in order to survive and be successful.
-Placing trust and commitment as the foundation of one’s relationship is definitely important, however, in order for any relationship to flourish, it is equally important for each of the individuals to be ready for owning and accepting the responsibility of their words and actions.
+All relationships require love, nurturing, and efforts to survive and be successful.
+Placing trust and commitment as the foundation of one’s relationship is essential.
+However, for any relationship to flourish, it is equally important for each of the individuals to be ready for owning and accepting the responsibilities in a relationship of their words and actions.

-Why is taking responsibility important?
+Why is taking the responsibilities in a relationship important?

-Doing so will encourage them to be more open, candid and authentic with you and result in honest, meaningful conversations.
+Being able to take the responsibilities in a relationship for your deeds motivates your partner to be completely honest and vulnerable.
+Doing so will encourage them to be more open, candid, and authentic with you and result in honest, meaningful conversations.

 1. No blame game